-The next blacksmithing weekend will be held in September, 2018
+The next blacksmithing weekend will be held in the fall of 2019

 Old time traditional techniques and lore will be explored, exemplified, demonstrated, and celebrated during this weekend workshop.
 You will get lots of hands-on experience.
 Our professional blacksmiths and teachers will attentively guide you on this 3-day weekend long journey back into our American roots.